Tesla Info: Do I have free supercharging?

 History of Free supercharging.

-Supercharging, free supercharging, unlimited free supercharging, transferable free supercharging, lifetime unlimited free supercharging are all terms get used in this area so we'll quickly walk through thehistory.
+Supercharging, free supercharging, unlimited free supercharging, transferable free supercharging, lifetime unlimited free supercharging are all terms that get used in this area so we'll quickly walk through the history.

-- Supercharging has always been a thing and other than the very earliest cars with the smallest battery, it was included in the car.
-Some of these very early cars had to pay to have supercharging enabled. but there are only a handful of cars that have not had supercharging enabled so we'll assume all cars can supercharge.
+- Supercharging has always been a Tesla thing and other than the very earliest cars with the smallest battery, it was included as part of the car.
+Some of these very early cars had to pay to have supercharging enabled, but there are only a handful of cars that have not had supercharging enabled so we'll assume all cars can supercharge.

 - Supercharging when introduced was free.
-This gave the car owners the ability to charge those cars for nothing on any supercharger.
-There was no fair use policy and while Tesla did state the purpose of supercharging was to enable long distance travel, it did not prohibit the use of superchargers in any way.
+This gave the car owners the ability to supercharge for free.
+There was however no fair use policy and while Tesla did state the purpose of supercharging was to enable long distance travel, it did not prohibit the use of superchargers in any way.

-- In late 2016 Tesla decided that giving away unlimited free supercharging was not a sustainable action and decided that after a certain date in the future it would be replaced with paid for supercharging with a nominal 400kwh included amount.
-The rules for the cut over were slightly complex as the car needed to be ordered in 2016, and delivered by the end of March, but then the dates moved around a bit and got extended so there's no simple answer, but roughly speaking cars registered before April 2017 will have it although its also possible cars just before or after this might be different, both with and without.
+- In late 2016 Tesla decided that giving away unlimited free supercharging was not a sustainable action and decided that new cars would be replaced with paid for supercharging with a nominal 400kwh included amount.
+The rules for the cut over were slightly complex as the car needed to be ordered in 2016, and delivered by the end of March 2017, but then the dates moved around a bit and got extended due to production issues and prices changes and there's no "cars after this VIN", but roughly speaking cars registered before April 2017 will have unlimited although don't take that as a hard and fast rule for a number of reasons (see below).

 - This went down badly and Tesla updated the referral system to give buyers who used a referral code unlimited supercharging, but then made a hash of the wording.
-To cut a long story short, while the referral scheme awarded buyers unlimited supercharging, it would only be for the life of their ownership of the car, and despite many reading the wording differently, it did not entitle the buyers unlimited supercharging for the buyers lifetime, or give buyers the right to have unlimited charging applied to any future purchase, only to purchases where the referral scheme gave unlimited free supercharging, like any other buyer.
+To cut a long story short, while the referral scheme awarded buyers unlimited supercharging, it would only be for the life of their ownership of the car.

-- You will find people quoting various dates and timelines because Tesla did not put a time expiry on the referral offer when they introduced it and so a number of people inferred they could have unlimited free supercharging for their lifetime.
-The wording was ambiguous and when Tesla did clarify the situation it became linked to when Tesla were offering charging through the scheme, although subsequently the MS and MX have been offered it without a referral.
+- You will find people quoting various dates, timelines and features, in part because initially Tesla did not put an expiry date on the referral offer and secondly the offer talked about supercharging for life.
+A number of people inferred they could have unlimited free supercharging for their lifetime, not the cars.
+The wording was ambiguous and Tesla did clarify the situation although some insist they still have their interpretation of the initial wording, there is no evidence they have been able to put this into play, partly because new MS and MX purchases have nearly always been available with unlimited supercharging for the first owner.

-- As a jesture of goodwill they also retrospectively applied this to cars delivered between the old cut off and the referral scheme starting to gift charging to avoid bad feelings.
-They don't seem have learnt as they take it away and reintroduce at will now, but they did the right thing back then..
+- As a jesture of goodwill Tesla also retrospectively applied this to cars delivered between the old cut off and the referral scheme starting to gift charging to avoid bad feelings.

-- This ran for a couple of years and then changed again over the years including removing the ablity to get unlimited charging, having different schemes on the M3 to the MS and MX, to drop the 400kwh anual allowance if the car did not have unlimited supercharging, and so on.
+- This ran for a couple of years and then changed repeatedly over late 2018/2019 including removing the ablity to get unlimited charging, having different schemes on the M3 to the MS and MX, to drop the 400kwh annual allowance if the car did not have unlimited supercharging, and so on.

 - For clarity, any car with unlimited supercharging delivered after that very original unlimited supercharging scheme, ie since referrals for supercharging started, were limited to the first owner only.

-- Tesla have now removed the 400kwh allowance on cars without free supercharging and have adopted a referral scheme where 1000 free supercharging miles are awared, this has beem 4000 miles at one point, and these miles need to be used within a time window.
-For the purposes of this, we're going to ignore this as its largely just a credit to your paid supercharging account.
+- Tesla having dropped the 400kwh allowance on cars without free supercharging, have adopted a referral scheme where 1000 free supercharging miles are awarded, although even this has beem 4000 miles at one point.
+These miles need to be used within a fixed time window.
+For the purposes of this, we're going to ignore this as its largely just a credit to your paid supercharging account although even 1000 miles is not 1000 miles and is converted to a number of kwh and M3 owners seem to get more miles than an MX owner due to the efficiency differences.

-- Just when you thought you understood it, when Tesla have an early car with unlimited transferable supercharging returned to them, either by part exchange etc, and they retail the car, they are removing the unlimited supercharging.
-As a result, something like a 2016 car has always been a safe bet to having unlimited supercharging may no longer have it.
+- Just when you thought you understood it, when Tesla have a car with transferable unlimited free supercharging returned to them, either by part exchange or end of lease, they are removing the unlimited free supercharging.
+As a result, a 2016 car which previously was a safe bet to having unlimited free supercharging, may no longer have it even if bought privately if its been through Teslas hands.

 If you're a little confused and bemused by all this then you are not the only ones.
 A relatively simple thing has become very complex with multiple permutations and with changing dates, but it boils down to some quite simple basics on a given car, indicated by the option code: